layne4fame/Album-Art-Resizer/README.md

 1. Navigate to the `/dist` folder to find the executable.
 2. Run the application.
-3. Select an input folder containing MP3 or FLAC files.
+3. Select an input folder containing folders of albums with MP3 or FLAC files.
 4. Select an output folder where resized files will be saved.
 5. Start the resizing process.